AbyvargheseMandapathel/job_updates_bot/readme.md

 ## Description

-This is a Scrapy project designed to scrape job listings from internfreak.co and send them to a Telegram channel.
+This is a Scrapy project designed to scrape job listings from various sites and send them to a Telegram channel.
 The project utilizes Scrapy for web scraping, pandas for data manipulation, and the requests library for sending messages to Telegram.

 ## Installation